nuneskris/nuneskris.github.io/_publications/Govern-Measure-Data-Architecture.md

 * Relevant: A robust analytics infrastructure is crucial for supporting advanced analytics, which is vital for modern warehouse operations.
 * Time-bound: A specific timeline, such as "within 18 months," would make this objective time-bound.

-****4. Descriptive Analytics: Real-time dashboards and reports that provide actionable insights into key performance metrics, such as inventory turnover, order accuracy, and warehouse efficiency. s****
+**4. Descriptive Analytics: Real-time dashboards and reports that provide actionable insights into key performance metrics, such as inventory turnover, order accuracy, and warehouse efficiency.**
 * Specific: The objective aims to create real-time dashboards and reports that offer insights into key warehouse metrics.
 * Measurable: This can be measured by the number of dashboards created, their usage by staff, and the frequency of real-time updates.
 * Achievable: With existing analytics tools, developing real-time dashboards is feasible.
 * Relevant: Descriptive analytics are essential for monitoring warehouse performance and making informed decisions.
 * Time-bound: This could be specified with a timeline such as "within 6 months."

-****5. Predictive Analytics: Implementation of predictive models for demand forecasting, stock optimization, and warehouse layout planning to improve operational efficiency and reduce costs.****
+**5. Predictive Analytics: Implementation of predictive models for demand forecasting, stock optimization, and warehouse layout planning to improve operational efficiency and reduce costs.**
 * Specific: The objective focuses on implementing predictive models for demand forecasting, stock optimization, and warehouse layout planning.
 * Measurable: The impact of predictive models can be measured by improvements in forecast accuracy, stock levels, and operational efficiency.
 * Achievable: With advanced analytics tools and data scientists, building predictive models is realistic.
 * Relevant: Predictive analytics can significantly enhance operational efficiency and reduce costs, aligning with strategic goals.
 * Time-bound: A timeline such as "within 12 months" could make this objective time-bound.

-****6. Data Culture: A culture where data is the basis for decision-making in warehouse operations.
+**6. Data Culture: A culture where data is the basis for decision-making in warehouse operations.
 Increased data literacy among staff, enabling them to use analytics tools effectively. >.
-Can you explain why these are SMART objectives****
+Can you explain why these are SMART objectives**
 * Specific: The objective is to foster a data-driven culture where decisions are based on data, and to improve data literacy among staff.
 * Measurable: Success can be measured by the number of staff trained, the frequency of data-driven decisions, and the use of analytics tools.
 * Achievable: With training programs and leadership support, a data-driven culture can be cultivated.
 * Relevant: A strong data culture ensures that the organization fully leverages its data assets to improve operations.
 * Time-bound: This objective could be made time-bound by setting a target such as "within 9 months."

+<a name="DataArchitectureGapsAnalysis"></a>
-# 3. Data Architecture Gaps Analysis  <a name="introduction"></a>
+# 3. Data Architecture Gaps Analysis

+<a name="GapAssessmentFramework"></a>
+## Gap Assessment Framework
 Below is a Gap Assessment Framework based on the lessons learnt on the multiple programs I have supported.

 <img width="964" alt="image" src="/images/publications/GapsDataAssess.png">